Chicken Curry – with home-made curry paste

 - Add potatoes and salt, and continue to simmer until chicken is tender and potatoes cooked (another 20-30 mins).

-- Add curry leaves and seasoning (salt, sugar soya sauce) to taste.
+- Add curry leaves and seasoning (salt, sugar, soya sauce & ketchup).
+Taste and adjust seasoning to your liking.

 - Serve with hot steamed rice, crusty bread rolls, roti or noodles.